A Stranger Came Home: Production

-The film was produced by Hammer Films at Bray Studios in Berkshire. with sets designed by the art director J. Elder Wills.
+Filming began 4 January 1954.
+The film was produced by Hammer Films at Bray Studios in Berkshire with sets designed by the art director J. Elder Wills.

+Release

+The film was trade shown in the UK on 14 July 1954, and released on 9 August.

 Critical reception

 The Monthly Film Bulletin wrote: "This confused and unconvincing murder mystery is so spattered with red herrings as to be almost incomprehensible.
 Paulette Goddard works hard; but for the most part the acting is little superior to the material."

 The New York Times wrote, "A THIRD-RATE British-made whodunit called The Unholy Four, featuring Paulette Goddard and a nondescript cast ...
 A few more fly-by-nights like this Lippert presentation, produced and written by Michael Carreras, and the still-shapely Miss Goddard may find herself collecting the pieces of a career."